 AEGIS TECHREP consists of U.S. Navy personnel and five civilian divisions: System Engineering, System Acquisition, Test and Evaluation, Logistics, and Business Operations.

 The System Engineering Division is responsible for major design reviews, Aegis Specification technical review and acceptance, computer program code reviews, evaluation of specification changes, chairs System Review Team efforts for new Baseline development, witnessing and data evaluation of demonstration data, technical evaluation and recommendations provided to on site DCMA.

 The System Acquisition Division is responsible for monitoring Lockheed Martin and Raytheon production efforts in the factory through initial acceptance, coordinating Production Test Center (PTC) and Backfit Program Test Facility (BPTF) installation and checkout of each shipset of equipment, coordination efforts to move equipment from PTC, stage at the warehouse, and ship to respective shipyards to meet in-yard need dates, authorize production equipment upgrades while at PTC and BPTF, and review open items from acceptance testing for correct closure by the respective Original Equipment Manufacturer (OEM) in support of PEO IWS 1.

 The Test and Evaluation Division plans and conducts System Performance Demonstrations (Demos), Engineering Assessments (EAs) and Development Tests (DTs) to provide an independent assessment of system performance.
 They also support all phases of test and evaluation conducted at CSEDS and PTC.
 They coordinate aircraft services for live exercises, analyze data and provide reports on Navy conducted tests and demonstrations at CSEDS.
 T&E plans, organizes, and coordinates the development of ship construction combat system test documentation for all Aegis ship classes (US and FMS).

 The Logistics Division is responsible for providing services to the Moorestown sites, shipyards and the fleet maintenance and repair for all GFE equipment.
 They fill CASREP requisitions, coordinate the review and recommendations for ECPs, and are participating in the process of a multi-year Lifetime Support contract for which they will provide oversight and coordination for the Navy.

-The Business Operations Division provides services essential to direct, manage, and operate AEGIS Technical Representative.
+The Director of Corporate Operations provides services essential to direct, manage, and operate AEGIS Technical Representative.
 We provide administrative and comptroller support services for AEGIS TECHREP military and civilian personnel.
 We help management identify financial, personnel and material requirements.